suzannelafon/suzannelafon.github.io/content/research/confined_ions_dynamics/index.md

 type: "research"
 layout: "single"
 ---
-Coupling rheology, electric conductivity and measurement of diffusion (quasi-elastic neutron scattering and NMR), we study the role of shear in the dynamics of confined ionic liquids.
+Coupling rheology, electric conductivity and diffusion measurement (quasi-elastic neutron scattering and NMR), we study the role of shear in the dynamics of confined ionic liquids.
 This project is part of the SESAME ANR project, in collaboration with Hakima Mendil-Jakani and Marie Plazanet.